 On March 3, 2016, the Company acquired certain assets and assumed certain liabilities from 640624 N.B.
 Ltd. (o/a Kinek), a New Brunswick-based corporation.
 The Company issued 116,745 common shares to Kinek with a value of \$3.00 per share, based on the market share price on the date of issuance, for a total cost of \$350,235.
 The principal reason for this acquisition was to add approximately 109 operating parcel pick up and drop off locations with approximately 179,000 users to the PUDO network.
 These locations are primarily along the U.S.-Canadian border.
 Acquisition costs of \$8,000 arose as a result of the transaction.
 These have been recognised as part of administrative expenses in the consolidated statement of comprehensive loss.
 In accordance with IFRS 3, Business Combinations, the substance of the transaction constitutes a business combination as Kinek meets the definition of a business under the standard.
 The acquisition of Kinek was accounted for as a business combination and, accordingly, the assets acquired and the liabilities assumed have been recorded at their respective fair values as of the acquisition date.
-The purchase price allocation shown below is preliminary and based on the Company's management's best estimates.
-The final purchase price allocations are expected to be completed as soon as Company's management has gathered all of the significant information available and considered necessary in order to finalize this allocation.
-Details of the fair value of identifiable assets and liabilities acquired and purchase consideration are as follows:
+The purchase price allocation shown below is preliminary and based on the Company's management has gathered all of the significant information available and considered necessary in order to finalize this allocation.
+Details of the preliminary estimate of the fair value of identifiable assets and liabilities acquired and purchase consideration is as follows: